awsdocs/amazon-redshift-developer-guide/doc_source/r_INTERVAL_CMP.md

 ## Examples<a name="r_INTERVAL_CMP-examples"></a>

-The following example compares the value of "3 days" to "1 year":
+The following example compares the value of "3 days" to "1 year"\.

 ```
 select interval_cmp('3 days','1 year');